 Site Inspection and Design Support

-The services we offer during the site stages of a project are varied, and can be tailored to suit each clients requirements.
+The services we offer during the site stages of a project are varied and can be tailored to suit each client’s requirements.
 The ‘base level’ of involvement includes visiting site at appropriate intervals to ensure that the work is being executed in accordance with the drawings.
 We’ll attend regular site progress meetings, offering continued design input as needed.
-We make sure that drawings are amended to reflect any changes made during the course of the build, so that the contractor is always working off an up to date set of plans.
+We make sure that drawings are amended to reflect any changes made during the build, so that the contractor is always working off an up to date set of plans.
 This level of input suits projects where a client has appointed another consultant to act as the contract administrator.

 What Is Contract Administration?

-During the course of the build we’ll issue you with periodic financial statements which illustrate how variations to the scope of work are likely to impact the final contract sum.
-Although we’re appointed to ensure your interests are protected, we have to make sure we administer the contract fairly and impartially.
+During the build we’ll issue you with periodic financial statements which illustrate how variations to the scope of work are likely to impact the final contract sum.
+Although we’re appointed to ensure your interests are protected, we must make sure we administer the contract fairly and impartially.

 Is that the same as Project Management?